-As required by the Modern Slavery Act 2015, the following statement outlines what action we have taken to ensure there is no modern slavery in our business or supply chains.
+As required by the Modern Slavery Act 2015 (the Act), the following statement outlines what action we have taken to prevent modern slavery from arising in our business or supply chains.

 We are committed to tackling modern slavery and human trafficking in our business and supply chains, particularly in areas of operation which pose a higher risk, such as construction and cleaning services.
 We have a number of supply chains across our business to help build, manage, and maintain our homes and we require our suppliers and contractors to comply with the Act in order to work with us.

 Our policies and procedures help identify cases of modern slavery among our supply-chain, our business and our communities.
 Our current approach includes:

 Our safeguarding policy and procedures provide measures to identify abuse or neglect, including modern slavery and human trafficking.
 They set out how to report incidents and refer cases to the appropriate authorities where required.

 We visit all our tenants on a rolling basis as part of our tenancy audit programme.
 During these visits, we check for signs of modern slavery and human trafficking, as well as any other welfare concerns which the tenants or members of their households may have.
 Where we have concerns, we use the information gained through the tenancy audit in line with our wider safeguarding approach.
 This may include another visit without notice, legal action and / or referral to appropriate authorities.

 We have updated this approach through our revised Anti-bribery, Fraud and Corruption Policy, which applies to both Catalyst and Aldwyck.

 We support anyone working for us directly, or indirectly through a supplier, who raises any concerns about actual or suspected criminal offences, including modern slavery or human trafficking.